jackyzha0/jackyzha0.github.io/content/thoughts/22 learnings from 22 years.md

 	1. If you spend five hours on a problem and can't figure out the answer, it doesn't mean you haven't learned, it means _you spent five hours learning_.
 Your brain has rewired and formed new attractor states, you've done necessary work, the activity you've done is called learning. (https://io0.github.io/)
 6. you can change your mind
 7. external advice as a silly dog
+8. Don’t surround yourself with people ‘smarter’ than you. **Surround yourself with people who are free in ways you are not**